-I remember bringing my baby home after her birth and although I initially did breast feed for the first few weeks I felt my baby was just not happy and needed something extra to settle her.
-So I used to give a bit of boob and then supplement with formula, until we moved completely over to formula.
+I remember bringing my baby home after her birth and although I initially did breastfeed for the first few weeks, I felt my baby was just not happy and needed something extra to settle her.
+So, I would give her a bit of boob and then supplement with formula, until we moved completely over to formula.

-Don’t panic.
-It took me a long time but, I soon realised that my baby regulated her intake from day to day to meet her own specific needs.
+Don’t panic!
+It took me a long time but, I soon realised that my baby regulated her intake from day to day to meet her specific needs.
 Instead of going by fixed amounts and what friends said I should be feeding her, I learnt to relax and just let her tell me when she had had enough.
 I also realised that when she became fidgety or easily distracted during a feeding, she was finished.
-Sometimes she would guzzle the bottle but still continued to smack her lips and I quickly realised she was still be hungry.
-“As long as she is content and thriving” is what my midwife and paed kept on telling me.
+Sometimes she would guzzle the bottle but still continued to smack her lips and I quickly realised she was still hungry.
+In the words of my midwife and paed: “As long as she is content and thriving”.

-If you are formula feeding, your little one will usually take from 15–30 ml of formula per feeding and will eat every three to four hours on average during the first few weeks.
-Breastfed infants usually take smaller, more frequent feedings than formula-fed infants so don’t panic when they stop or fall asleep.
+- If you are formula feeding, your little one will usually take between 15ml and 30 ml of formula per feeding and will feed every three to four hours on average during the first few weeks.
+Breastfed infants usually take smaller, more frequent feedings than formula-fed infants, so don’t panic when they stop or fall asleep.

-Some people say that between four and six months of age, and if your baby is formula-fed she will no longer need a middle-of-the night feeding, but to be honest my baby who is now 19 months still does not sleep through and wakes up for a bottle in the night – so don’t stress if your baby doesn’t sleep through.
-Although after about 8 months your babies stomach capacity has increased , which means she may go longer between daytime feedings—occasionally up to four or five hours at a time.
+- Some people say that if your baby is formula-fed they will no longer need a middle-of-the-night feeding between the ages of four and six months.
+To be honest, my baby was 19 months at the time I wrote this and she still woke up for a bottle in the night – so don’t stress if your baby doesn’t sleep through.
+However, after about eight months your baby’s stomach capacity has increased which means she may go longer between daytime feedings (occasionally up to four or five hours at a time).

-If you are worried that your baby still seems to feed very frequently or consume larger amounts and is not putting on any weight then, look at the situation on merit and a trip to the midwife/paed may be a good idea.
-Sometimes babies just want to feed not because they are hungry but because they just want the opportunity to be – what I call- “nunued” or comforted/embraced by you.
+- If you’re worried that your baby still seems to feed very frequently or consume larger amounts and is not gaining any weight then, look at the situation on merit and a trip to the midwife/paed may be a good idea.
+Sometimes babies just want to feed not because they are hungry, but because they just want the opportunity to be what I call “nunu-ed” (comforted/embraced) by you.
 There is nothing wrong with this.

-There is a formula that I came across to use as a guideline from the Baby Sense Book by Anne Richardson and Megan Faure (Brilliant book ) : 150mls of milk per kilogram of baby’s body weight divided by the number of feeds you are giving in 24 hours.
-Here is the example from the book if your baby is 5kgs and you feed him 6 times in 24 hours –
+- I came across a formula to use as a guideline in the brilliant book Baby Sense by Anne Richardson and Megan: 150ml of milk per kilogram of baby’s body weight divided by the number of feeds you are giving in 24 hours.
+For example:

-Feeding should be a calm, smooth, uninterrupted process.
+- Feeding should be a calm, smooth and uninterrupted process.
 It shouldn’t hurt nor be a pain in the neck.
-If you are calm and happy, your infant will respond in kind.
-If you are nervous or uninterested, he/she may pick up these negative feelings and a feeding problem can result.
+If you’re calm and happy, your infant will respond in kind.
+If you are nervous or uninterested, they may pick up on these negative feelings and a feeding problem can result.

-I always say that I feel completely honoured that I am called for in the middle of the night and that I am able to give such pleasure, comfort and sustenance to a little life that is so dependant on me.
-As hard as it is to do at times don’t begrudge this time, rather savour it.
+I always say that I feel completely honoured that I am called for in the middle of the night and that I am able to give such pleasure, comfort and sustenance to a little life that is so dependent on me.
+As hard as it is to do at times, don’t begrudge this time; rather savour it.